DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 $ pip install python-openstackclient
 ```

-3. Configure OpenStackClient to connect to OpenStack
+3. Configure OpenStackClient to connect to OpenStack.
 The CLI is configured via environment variables and command-line options as listed in https://docs.openstack.org/python-openstackclient/latest/cli/authentication.html.

 Authentication using username/password is most commonly used: